toddaustin07/MQTT_SmartApp/README.md

 The topic used to send MQTT messages will be based on the 'Topic Template' field in the SmartApp MQTT configuration screen.
 The template allows you to specify what topic string to use, and can contain topic levels that are dynamic, as outlined below.

 ### Dynamic topic levels
-Certain string elements used in the levels of the Topic Template will result in dynamic substituion of their value.
+Using certain special string elements in the Topic Template will result in dynamic substituion of their value.
 These special identifiers will always begin with a '|' character (vertical bar).
+These special strings are to be used as a level element of a topic (*level1/level2/level3*), and cannot be combined with fixed strings *within* the same level element.

 Currently supported are the following:
 | String element | Dynamically Substituted Value                |
 | -------------- | -------------------------------------------- |
 | \|deviceid     | SmartThings UUID-format deviceId             |